 A wise individual once said that if you fail to plan, you plan to fail.

 The Systems Development Life Cycle (SDLC) gives structure to the challenges of transitioning from the beginning to the end of your project without forgetting a step.

-A number of different SDLC methodologies are used today to guide professionals through their project-based work.
+A number of different SDLC models are used today to guide professionals through their project-based work.

 Here are the key pros and cons of six of the most common SDLC models for project management and leading campaigns.

 1. Waterfall Model